A we look inside my studio

-I thought you would like to see some of my collection of items that have inspired my work over the years.
+I thought you would like to see inside my art studio and some of my collection of items that inspires my work from over the past thirty five years.

 This old tin bucket is full of shells, beach pottery, sea glass and many other things that I have found along the Orkney shoreline.
 The orange piece is a bit of plastic fisherman's buoy covered with barnacles.
 In days gone by folk just tipped thier rubbish on to the shoreline.
 It isn't as bad as it sounds! there was no plastic in those days, mainly pottery and glass and that is why today the best places to look for this 'old rubbish' is around the shore below our villages.
 I have even found some old World war one pottery from the sunken scuttled german fleet around the shorelines of Scapa flow!
 Of course that is rare and there are still plenty of shells and other 'flotsam' to be found.